 Since the pandemic, the importance of health-related fields has been recognized.
-People are saluting medical professionals for their huge role in fighting the virus.
+People are saluting medical professionals for their massive role in fighting the virus.

-If you are not fond of the idea of becoming a doctor or a nurse but are strongly interested in becoming a medical professional, becoming a radiographer might sound appealing to you.
+If you are not fond of becoming a doctor or a nurse but are intensely interested in becoming a medical professional, becoming a radiographer might sound appealing.

 What Is Radiography?